-By today Naoshima has grown into a unique island where you can easily spend a couple of days enjoying the combination of the very finest modern art, architecture and the beautiful surroundings of the Seto Inland Sea.
+By today Naoshima has grown into a unique island.
+You can easily spend a day or more enjoying the combination of the finest modern art, architecture and the beautiful surroundings of the Seto Inland Sea.

 The Art Island of Naoshima in Japan and its Art Venues

 Benesse House: Sleeping with Contemporary Art

 With the opening of the Benesse House in 1992 the first art activities on the island were started under the name Naoshima Contemporary Art Museum.
 The building and facilities around it were all designed by the acclaimed Japanese architect Tadao Ando.
 If you appreciate modern architecture, you will certainly like the result.